Gekyzo/sshman/README.md

 # Start ssh-agent and add the key (recommended workflow)
 eval "$(sshman use work/github/id_github_ed25519 --quiet)"

+# Enable auto-loading for a project directory
+cd ~/projects/work-project
+sshman init work/github/id_github_ed25519
+# Now this key will auto-load whenever you cd into this directory!

 # Generate a simple key with a custom name
 sshman generate --name my-key --algo ed25519